-The Council has fourteen policies/plans that form our Climate Change Action Plan.
+The Council has sixteen policies/plans that form our Climate Change Action Plan.
 The tables below identify these policies and plans, including their category and relevance, this also details the responsible officers and which Policy Development Group will monitor going forward.

-Seven of the fourteen policies are monitored by the Managing the Environment Policy Development Group and are highlighted in italics and shaded.
+Three of those policies are monitored by the Managing the Environment Policy Development Group and are highlighted in italics and shaded.